thunderheadone/one-sdk-ios/README.md

 ### Send Properties to Thunderhead ONE or Salesforce Interaction Studio

-Properties in the form of key/value pair strings can be sent to Thunderhead ONE or Salesforce Interaction Studio using the SDK's public methods.
-Simply create a dictionary of key/value pair strings and call the appropriate properties public method, as follows:
+Properties can be sent to Thunderhead ONE or Salesforce Interaction Studio as Strings, in the form of key/value pairs using the SDK's public methods, as shown below:

 Swift:
 ```swift